swisstxt/gitbook-visitor-authenticator/README.md

-# GitBook Visitor Authenticator
+# GitBook Visitor Authenticator (AzureAD)

-Used to authenticate users to GitBook Spaces with the Visitor Authenticator Feature.
+Used to authenticate and authorize AzureAD users to GitBook Spaces with the Visitor Authenticator Feature.

 ## Workflow